 Is an ETF an index fund?

 An ETF can be an index fund, but not all ETFs are index-tracking funds.
 Contrary to popular belief, both mutual funds and ETFs can track indexes.
-Both can be actively managed funds investing in different assets like stocks, bonds, or commodities.
+Both can be actively managed funds that invest in different assets, such as stocks, bonds, or commodities.

 Is an index fund a mutual fund?